![]() |

 the rock, both climbing and descending, it should not be an issue and many people

 simply butt scoot up and down.
-There will probably be some snow here, even in late July or August.
+There can be snow here, even in late July or August.

 It is shaded from the sun by high walls to it's South and East.
 Take it easy, be